Family Activity – Hunting & Feasting

 Activity Instructions

 • We strongly suggest finding a mentor to complete this activity.
 This can be an experienced hiker or hunter.
 Tribal members can contact the Tulalip Tribes Natural Resources Department to gain access to these areas.
-Please follow link.
+Please follow this link.

-(swəwaʔ) are scared of bells and horns, and you can purchase bells and horns that attach to your belt for quick access.
+(cougars) are scared of bells and horns, and you can purchase bells and horns that attach to your belt for quick access.
 You should also take a lighter, utility knife, bug spray, water and a first aid kit when you go to the mountains.
 Be sure to wear pants and comfortable walking shoes, but no special attire is required.

-• Before we enter the forest
+• Before we enter the swatixʷtəd

-(swatixʷtəd), we want to thank the swatixʷtəd for welcoming us in by leaving an offering of loose leaf tobacco.
+(forest), we want to thank the swatixʷtəd for welcoming us in by leaving an offering of loose leaf tobacco.

 • Now, it is time to explore.
 You can drive and walk through the hunting areas and look for signs of big game.
 Look for their tracks or paths that they have made to learn where good hunting spots might be.
 The best places to explore are close to fresh water and food supplies.
 We suggest to stay on a trail unless you have a mentor to guide you.
-Hopefully you see deer
+Hopefully you see sqigʷəc

-(swatixʷtəd), thank the item for giving its life, and only take what you need.
+(forest), thank the item for giving its life, and only take what you need.

 Family and intergenerational learning